Symmetric Representation Rings are $\lambda$-Rings

 The implications of the universal case are in fact not restricted to representation rings.
-The main application we have in mind is to the Grothendieck-Witt ring of vector bundles on a scheme, in the same way that Serre's result is applied to the \(\K\)-ring of vector bundles in \cite{SGA6}*{Expos^^e9~VI, Theorem~3.3}.
+The main application we have in mind is to the Grothendieck-Witt ring of vector bundles on a scheme, in the same way that Serre's result is applied to the \(\K\)-ring of vector bundles in \cite{SGA6}*{Exposé~VI, Theorem~3.3}.
 Details are to appear in forthcoming work.

 \paragraph{Notation and conventions. } Throughout, \(F\) denotes a fixed field of characteristic not two.
 Our notation for group schemes, characters etc.\ tends to follow \cite{Jantzen}.
 All representations are assumed to be finite-dimensional.